9 SEO Tips on How to Optimize for Yandex

 Yandex SEO, or Optimization Beyond Google

-If your site is ranking in Google, then most probably, it will rank in Yandex.
-However, some factors in Yandex SEO, if missed, can gravely affect your rankings or lead you astray.
+If your site is ranking in Google, and it's technically flawless, then most probably, it will rank in Yandex.
+However, some ranking factors in Yandex SEO, if missed, can gravely affect your rankings or lead you astray.

 A few facts about Yandex.

 Yandex started in 1990 when two Russian developers founded Arcadia, a company that developed MS-DOS software for use in patents and goods classification.
 Their software featured a full-text search with Russian morphology support.

 The term Yandex was coined in 1993.
 It stood for "Yet Another iNDEXer" (I love this hint of sarcasm).

 Today, similar to Google, Yandex is not just a search engine, it is a multinational IT company with a wide variety of services and products, including and not limited to:

 - Yandex Browser

 Besides a huge Russian market, Yandex is also extensively used in Belarus, Ukraine, Kazakhstan, and Turkey.

 If you want to target the Russian market relying on the fact that your site is optimized for Google, just consider this.
 In 2017, over 60% of Internet users in Russia chose Yandex to conduct their online searches.